Cite this

 \[\begin{aligned} \mathcal{X} = \{\textcolor{blue}{\texttt{blue}}, \textcolor{gray}{\texttt{gray}}, \textcolor{#FFB528}{\texttt{yellow}}, \textcolor{#009B55}{\texttt{green}} \} \\ p_{\mathrm{X}} = \{\tfrac{1}{2}, \tfrac{1}{4}, \tfrac{1}{8}, \tfrac{1}{8} \} \end{aligned}\]

-Accordingly, we can achieve a shorter average binary string length by encoding more probable outcomes with shorter strings and less probable outcomes with longer strings.
-The shortest, lossless encoding scheme will be to use the codewords \(\texttt{1}\), \(\texttt{01}\), \(\texttt{001}\), \(\texttt{000}\).
-(This encoding is not unique–we could always swap \(\texttt{0}\)s and \(\texttt{1}\)s).
-This is an example of a prefix code, which can be uniquely decoded even if the codewords are concatenated one after another, since no codeword is a prefix of another.
-Dividing the length of the encoding of a series of events by the number of events, we compute that the average information (entropy) in each random event is \(1.75\) bits.
+We can shorten the average encoding by assigning shorter codewords to more probable outcomes and longer ones to less probable outcomes.
+The shortest lossless encoding scheme uses the codewords \(\texttt{1}\), \(\texttt{01}\), \(\texttt{001}\), \(\texttt{000}\) (this encoding is not unique; we could always swap \(\texttt{0}\)s and \(\texttt{1}\)s).
+This is a prefix code: no codeword is a prefix of another, so codewords can be uniquely decoded even when concatenated.
+Dividing the total encoding length by the number of events, the average information (entropy) per draw is \(1.75\) bits.

 If we instead used the 2 digit binary code, the average encoding would be longer than necessary, introducing redundancy.